iganabrian/iganabrian/README.md

 <h1 align="center">Hello!
 I'm Brian Igana </h1>

 ---
-Welcome to my GitHub.
-I’m a Data Analist with a background in Political Science & Public Administration.
-I have always been drawn towards technical skills, as such, I picked Data Analysitics to explore raw data and share data stories in visual presentatons to drive change.
+Welcome to my GitHub profile!
+I am a Data Analyst with a background in Political Science & Public Administration.
+My passion lies in leveraging technical skills to transform raw data into compelling, actionable narratives through visual presentations, ultimately driving positive change and informed decision-making.
 ---

 ### About Me

 - 🎓 Bachelor's Degree in Political Science and Public Administration;
-- 📊 Currently self-learning **Data Analysis** through online resources; and
+- 📊 Eager to apply analytical skills in the field of data analysis through continuous self-learning and practical projects;
-- 🧠 Great interpersonal communication and Work ethic.
+- 🧠 Strong interpersonal communication, problem-solving abilities, and a dedication to ethical data practices.
 ---

 ### 🛠️ Tools & Tech I Work With